legendarycode3/whitelist-smart-contract/README.md

 Built with ❤️ by [@legendarycode3](https://github.com/legendarycode3/)  </br>
 Part of my  `60 Days of Solidity Challenge`

-##  If you find this project helpful, please give it a star and link back to this repository.
+##  If you find this project helpful,then link back to this repository.
 `I Appreciate`